w314/notes/javaNotes/maven.md

 ## Create Project

+### In `vsCode`

-Have extension pack for java installed in vsCode.
+- Have extension pack for java installed in vsCode.
+- CTRL + SHIFT + P
+- Maven: Create Maven Project
+- The "Do you want to select an archetype?" means do you want to use a template?
+- for simple test project select `quickstart`, `version 1.4`
+- `group id` is basically the company you work for
+- `artifact id` is the project name
+- select destination folder for project
+- `define version`, press enter if the default value is OK
+- confirm that setup is correct

 OR in terminal run: